roshancvp/react-challenge-tesla/README.md

 Design
 ------------

 The UI/UX and design was the first problem I tried to solve before writing any code.

 I built a mockup using Sketch to understand how the user would interact with the application and how to structure the components.
+The sketch file can be found [here](https://github.com/roshancvp/react-challenge-tesla/tree/master/design) or be previewed [here](https://sketch.cloud/s/VP98).